-Design Choices Oversubscription
+Oversubscription

 Oversubscription is the ratio of contention should all devices send traffic at the same time.
-It can be measured in a north/south direction (traffic entering/leaving a datacenter) as well as east/west (traffic between devices in the datacenter).
-Many legacy datacenter designs have very large oversubscription ratios, upwards of 20:1 for both north/south and east/west, because of the large number of tiers and limited density/ports in the switches but also because of historically much lower traffic levels per server.
+It can be measured in a north/south direction (traffic entering/ leaving a data center) as well as east/west (traffic between devices in the data center).
+Many legacy data center designs have very large oversubscription ratios, upwards of 20:1 for both north/south and east/west, because of the large number of tiers and limited density/ports in the switches but also because of historically much lower traffic levels per server.
+Legacy designs also typically have the L3 gateway in the core or aggregation which also forces traffic between VLANs to traverse all tiers.
+This is suboptimal on many levels.